-Preliminary results, focusing solely on the extent and volumes of anoxia and hypoxia, suggest that the severe oxygen situation continues at an elevated level.
-The proportion of areas affected by hypoxia remains at the same level ~28% and the anoxic areas affect ~17%.
-Nevertheless, the inflows have improved the oxygen situation by reducing the amount of hydrogen sulphide in large parts of the Baltic Proper, see Figure 5.
-It is likely that the extremely high hydrogen sulphide concentrations found before the 2014 inflows are the reason that the area and volume of anoxic bottoms remains nearly as high as before the inflow.
+The preliminary results for 2017, focusing solely on the extent and volumes of anoxia and hypoxia, suggest that the severe oxygen situation continues at an elevated level.
+The proportion of areas affected by anoxia remains at the same level ~18% and the hypoxia areas affect ~28%.
+The series of major inflows that occurred between 2014 and 2016 have improved the situation by reducing the amount of hydrogen sulphide in large parts of the Baltic Proper, see Figure 5.